 Major currencies can be exchanged practically anywhere in Vietnam, but not all exchange facilities are created equal.
-It can be easily exchanged in authorized shop and the banks (Vietcombank, BIDV, Techcombank etc..).
-Banks in major cities like Hanoi and Ho Chi Minh City will let change foreign currencies and most travelers’ checks.
+It can be easily exchanged in authorized shops and banks (Vietcombank, BIDV, Techcombank, etc.).
+Banks in major cities like Hanoi and Ho Chi Minh City will exchange foreign currencies and most travelers’ cheques.

 ATM AND CREDIT CARDS

 International credit/debit cards such as VISA and MASTERCARD are accepted in most ATMs and shops/stores that accept card payments.
-With a foreign card, a small percentage of the amount withdrawn/paid will be charged; however this amount remains quite low.
+With a foreign card, a small percentage of the amount withdrawn/paid will be charged; however, this amount remains relatively low.
 The money withdrawn at ATMs is always in Vietnam Dong.

-Only banks located in big cities such as (Hanoi or Ho Chi Minh) keep accepting traveler cheques.
-We recommend you to have another means of payment.
+Only banks in big cities such as (Hanoi or Ho Chi Minh) keep accepting traveler cheques.
+We recommend you have another means of payment.

 Bargaining is part of the Vietnamese tradition.
-You have to bear in mind that everything (or almost everything) is worth a certain price, but the price varies (sometimes a lot) according to the client.
-You can be sure that with your foreign face you won’t be offered the best price… so bargaining is essential!
+You have to remember that everything (or almost everything) is worth a specific price, but the price varies (sometimes a lot) according to the client.
+You can be sure that with your foreign face, you won’t be offered the best price…so bargaining is essential!
 You can even halve the price or even more sometimes.
-Be careful, however, not to offend the vendor and to keep smiling and stay polite in any circumstance.
-Don’t push too much and do not bargain in any place it is not welcome: shops with fixed prices are not open to negotiation.
+Be careful, however, not to offend the vendor, keep smiling, and stay polite in any circumstance.
+Don’t push too much, and do not bargain in any place.
+It is not welcome: shops with fixed prices are not open to negotiation.

 Tips are not part of the tradition of Vietnam.
-However, in some situations and thanks to the many generous travelers that have preceded you, tipping is becoming more popular.
+However, tipping is becoming more popular in some situations thanks to the many generous travelers that have preceded you.

 It is not usual to tip a waitress/ waiter.

-When visiting temples or pagodas, you will usually see some donation boxes near the entrance/exit in which you can place some money.
-In this case, we do not call it tips but donations, dedicated to the maintenance of the site.
+When visiting temples or pagodas, you will usually see donation boxes near the entrance/exit where you can place some money.
+In this case, we do not call it tips but donations dedicated to the maintenance of the site.
 Vendors and other people within the venue may also invite you to pray with them with an incense stick, but if you accept, some of them will likely ask you for some money in exchange.

 Officially, no vaccinations are required to enter Vietnam apart from travelers coming from countries with yellow fever transmission risks.
 However, if you travel to Vietnam you should do everything possible and take all required precautions to avoid becoming ill during your trip.
 Make sure that all your vaccinations are current and that you are vaccinated for Tetanus, Polio and Diphtheria.
 Other vaccines recommended include Hepatitis A and Hepatitis B (if you are in-country for over 3 months), Typhus and Tuberculosis, vaccinations against rabies and Japanese encephalitis are also advised.